Posted on: June 01, 2018in Blog

 Keeping your organization’s email retention policy current is as important as establishing the document retention policy in the first place.
 Shifts in state and federal law, regulatory refinements, and advancing technology are just a few of the external influences that require regular oversight to remain in compliance.
 Internally, system modernization, employee turnover, and changes in organizational structure provide sufficient rationale for updating, testing, and refreshing your organization’s email retention policy.

 Regardless of where the need arises, close coordination with key stakeholders will help you address and resolve specific challenges, ultimately leading to a thorough understanding of how the policy’s solutions play out for your organization.

 As the amount of data being produced continues to increase, more organizations are moving their email to the cloud - which poses it's own eDiscovery challenges.
 Download this white paper for a closer look at email residing in the cloud and eDiscovery collection options.

-The considerations are the same today as they were when I first advised this client.
-They are: business needs, legal requirements, organizational culture, approaches to retention policies, litigation holds, automation, and implementation.
+Indeed, the considerations for establishing and maintaining your organization’s email retention policy remain the same; they are: business needs, legal requirements, organizational culture, approaches to retention policies, litigation holds, automation, and implementation.

 1. Business Needs

 Fundamental to the creation of any email retention policy is the need to answer basic questions about an organization’s records:

 - Documenting how long the business requires that each type be retained and for what reason.